nbey/emergence-backup/README.md

 ## Update Nightly Cronjob

+*This step is only necessary if you aren't using the nightly-backup cronjob as it runs the followng two in succession.

 Update cron.d to run both the nightly backup and the emergence-backup daily.
 Stagger the first two numbers (ie. 5:05 AM) relative to the backup site so all the backups aren't running at the same time.

 ````